pkrajput/vo_exploring/README.md

 ### Run

-You can run metrics using instructions from original repository or use python script `run_metrics.py`.
+You can run metrics using instructions from original repository, sequences are stored in `sequences` folder.